IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 Note: if you do not have Network details from Skytap use the default values

 13. Test reservation

 14. Production rollout

-- Send a Support request to template VM to production Infrastructure admin to template and provide env details
+Once all testing is completed you need to send a note to techzone.help@ibm.com or #itz-techzone-support to have an admin move your from _template-shared_ to _templates _ (production)

+Now you can update your environment with the correct  details